How do student loans work?

 If you’re not eligible for student finance, there are some alternatives available:

-• Scholarships – these are rare and naturally highly sought after, but a successful scholarship application will cover all of your studying costs for you.
+- Scholarships – these are rare and naturally highly sought after, but a successful scholarship application will cover all or some of your studying costs for you.

-• Defer – if you’re not eligible for student finance because you’ve not been in the UK for long enough, deferring for a year or two could be all you need to do to get the funding you need.
-It might pause your career plans, but better late than never.
+- Defer – if you’re not eligible for student finance because you’ve not been in the UK for long enough, deferring for a year or two could be all you need to do to get the funding you need.

-• Degree apprenticeships – apprenticeships are increasing in popularity because it offers a way to earn a degree-level qualification without racking up the cost.
-Degree apprenticeships allow you to work while completing your qualifications, with your employer picking up the tab.
+- Degree apprenticeships – apprenticeships are increasing in popularity because they offer a way to earn a degree-level qualification without racking up the cost.
+Degree apprenticeships allow you to work while completing your qualifications, with your employer paying your tuition.
 While it’s not the university experience, it offers a similar end result.

 How do I apply for a student loan?

 You can apply for a student loan via the government website.
-Once you’ve submitted your application, you should receive notification by post in around six weeks.
-It should also confirm how much you’ll get.
+Once you’ve submitted your application, expect to receive notification on the decision in around six weeks, which should also confirm how much you’ll get.

 Here are the deadlines for when you need to have applied by: